 There is always a search for transmissions in my work.
 The studio work comments on my history in Chicago and my relationship with being educated here.
 I use a narrative through the language of storytelling that uses the memorial, the publication, ritual and biography.
 Whether I am writing or drawing, constructing small signs or large sculptures around Chicago or working alongside youth, stories, local history and honest interpretations of experience thread every project.
 A conscious commitment to meaningful civic engagement and using the tools to develop a voice remains a primary objective.
 My youth was preoccupied with locating a place for myself, traversing Chicago and looking for peace, answers and equanimity that today has provided a deeper analysis and sharper perspective on the kind of city I wish to live in.
-Using writing, sculpture, small books, organizing and teaching I develop with groups, better examples of meaningful ways of working with and alongside others, to build and share stories and imagine what it means to answer questions that still stir from the earliest of memories and experiences.
+Using writing, sculpture, small books, organizing and teaching I develop with groups, better examples of meaningful ways of working with and alongside others, to build and share stories and imagine what it means to answer questions that still stir from the earliest of experiences.